andrasq/node-qibl/README.md

 Changelog
 ---------

+- 1.12.0 - new `Mutex` from miniq, bump version for new calls
 - 1.11.2 - calibrate microtime better for node v12 and up, rename to `semverCompar`, new `extractTo`, new `retry` document as `assignTo`
 - 1.10.0 - new `difftree`, new `getProp` quicker property getter, concat2 of varargs, new `reparent`